 2 Corinthians 5

 Faith Baptist Church has many opportunities for you and your family to get involved.
 From ministries for children to ministries for senior saints, FBC has a wide-ranging spectrum of opportunities and events to help you grow to be more like the Savior.
 And if you are looking for something to do as a service opportunity, this is a great list for you, too: you can find some way to work in our church and give of yourself to the body of this local church as a whole!

 Ministries to evangelize:

-Every month a team of men hold a Sunday morning service at Michigan State Prison in Blackman, which is located about 90 minutes from the church.
+Every month a team of men hold a Sunday morning service at Michigan State Prison in Jackson, which is located about 90 minutes from the church.

 A monthly Saturday morning Bible study is held at the Thumb Correctional Facility in Lapeer, which is located about 20 minutes from the church.
 This time is used to encourage the inmates in their faith and to reach other inmates with the Gospel.

 A special evangelization event held each winter is our Wild Game Dinner.
 Men and women feast on wild game, as well as homemade desserts provided by the families of Faith Baptist Church.
 Local taxidermists and hunting organizations display their work and provide information, and many companies in and out of Davison provide door prizes for those who attend.
 The culmination of the evening is an evangelistic message, shared by a guest speaker (who is typically a hunter himself).

 The women of Faith Baptist Church have special events planned just for them.
 In the past, these events have occurred around the holiday time to offer hostessing tips, decorating ideas, and cooking recipes.
 Tea parties and shopping days have also been scheduled to give the ladies an opportunity for fellowship.
 Each of the these events provides a chance to invite friends and family members to hear a gospel presentation and to fellowship with the ladies of our church.